junliu/headache/README.md

-  -rmax 120.0      maximum radius for ridgline detection (in pixel) -step 5          step for ridgline detection (in pixel) -smooth 5        smoothing for ridgline detection (in pixel) -o None          output file name; None-> same as the input --noplot         do not plot the image
-  -pthresh 5.0     factor*<noise> as lowest level to show the images -pw [2,-2,-2,2]  xyrange for image plotting
+  -rmax 120.0      maximum radius for ridgline detection (in pixel) -step 5          step for ridgline detection (in pixel) -smooth 5        smoothing for ridgline detection (in pixel) --out            whether to save the ridgline into a text file --noplot         whether to plot the ridgline -pthresh 5.0     factor*<noise> as lowest level to show the images -pw [2,-2,-2,2]  xyrange for image plotting
 ```